MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 ## Step 1: Select a Power BI workspace for historical analytics

-You must select a workspace to specify the destination where your customized reports will be published.
-You can either select a workspace from the dropdown list and select **Save** or create a new workspace.
+You can select an existing workspace or create a new workspace where your customized reports will be published.

 To create a new workspace:
  1. Select **Create new workspace**.